 For me, it was the eye of the hurricane.
 I’d just completed the first and often worst part of the drive from my apartment in Alexandria to my parents’ house in Massachusetts and would finish up the drive the next day.

-The other worst part of the drive is the lead-up to New York, but fortunately, in a way, traffic was so bad that my silver sedan Mercey’s GPS rerouted me along the Palisades Parkway, a surprisingly pretty route with a few scenic overlooks.
+The other worst part of the drive is the lead-up to New York.
+But fortunately, in a way, traffic was so bad that my silver sedan Mercy B’s GPS rerouted me along the Palisades Interstate Parkway, a surprisingly pretty route with a few scenic overlooks.
 The foliage wasn’t near peak yet, but the views were still intriguing.

 And my stopping to admire them was only a minor factor to the drive taking nearly nine hours, about two hours more than on a good day.